react-native-oh-library/usage-docs/en/i18next.md

 The following code shows the basic use scenario of the repository:

-> [!tip] In the following demo, this library needs to be used together with react-i18next，Please refer to the [react-i18next documentation] for instructions on how to use react-i18next(/zh-cn/react-i18next.md)
+> [!TIP] In the following demo, this library needs to be used together with react-i18next，Please refer to the [react-i18next documentation] for instructions on how to use react-i18next(/zh-cn/react-i18next.md)

 ```js
 import React from 'react';